roadview-project/NVidiaDriveAGX-Orin_ROS_Driveworks_Node_with_YOLOv8/README.md

   --workspace=4096 \
 ```

+Also I added the YOLOV8 engine it should work with it. but there is also the V11. the issue is that theres a difference and the detections are mangled when you use the wrong version
+I will add in the future a v11 branch, its already done i just need to push it.

 This runs at 30fps with yolo detections! ~faster then the nvidia rosnode (runs at 22fps) hehe cheeky no?~